Skip to main content

 A bearded man wearing sunglasses and a medal looking off into the distance.

-He was in the alloys of each set of wheels, since his Halls Wheels founded the very concept of the racing chair and impacted wheelchair design for all.
+He was in the alloys of each set of wheels, his Hall’s Wheels legacy embedded in the very design and evolution of the sport.

-And most of all, he was surely with his REquipment Racers, proud of their dedication and collective accomplishment: over $160,000 raised to help more Massachusetts residents get the equipment they need for home, work, school, and community inclusion, a cause close to his heart.
+And most of all, he was with his REquipment Racers, celebrating their dedication and collective impact: over $160,000 raised to help Massachusetts residents access the equipment they need for home, work, school, and community life.

-Thank you also to our sponsors, Lynn Products, Inc., Not Impossible Labs, and Northeastern University BONES, for helping pay for equipment and a team dinner, and for covering additional expenses that made REquipment’s participation possible.
+Thank you as well to our sponsors, Lynn Products, Inc., Not Impossible Labs, and Northeastern University BONES, for helping make this journey possible.

 Smiling young adults with a table of race day swag and a Bob Hall Legacy Fund banner.

-And most of all, we send this message out into the universe:
+And finally, we send this message out into the universe:

-Thank you, Bob.
-You broke barriers for athletes and transformed the experience of disability for individuals around the world.
-You are sorely missed, and you will never be forgotten.
+You broke barriers for athletes and transformed what is possible for people with disabilities around the world.
+You are deeply missed, and your legacy will continue to move us forward every single day.

 Three women in race day t-shirts smiling for the camera, two in power wheelchairs.